t-young31/gap-train/examples/additional_examples/mixed_energy_force/README.md

 40                  106.67 ± 30.31 fs
 ```

-For this system therefore the number of required configurations is less than half, if a τ_acc of 1 ps is
+For this system the the number of required configurations is less than half, if a τ_acc of 1 ps is
 desired.

 #### 2. Acetic acid
-Employing CUR selection for a slightly larger 8-atom system (AcOH) allows for an accurate CCSD(T)-quality
+Employing CUR selection to 50% of the AL configurations for a slightly larger 8-atom system (AcOH) allows
-GAP to be generated with just 167 CCSD(T) calculations (*AcOH_train.py*, *AcOH_val.py*).
+for an accurate CCSD(T)-quality GAP to be generated with just 167 CCSD(T) calculations
+(*AcOH_train.py*, *AcOH_val.py*).

 <img src="AcOH_energies_vs_time.png" width="500">